campbellcole/tmod-unpacker/README.md

 A simple CLI to unpack `.tmod` files, written in pure Rust.

 **This branch is modified to support a much lower MSRV of `1.56.1`.
-Only use this branch if necessary.**
+Only use this branch if necessary.
+This branch will only be maintained until rebasing requires manual conflict resolution.**

 # Installation